Environmental movement in the United States: History

+Native Americans are frequently categorized as "the original environmentalists", however this assertion is frequently challenged for being overly simplistic.
 Early European settlers came to the United States brought from Europe the concept of the commons.
 In the colonial era, access to natural resources was allocated by individual towns, and disputes over fisheries or land use were resolved at the local level.
 Changing technologies, however, strained traditional ways of resolving disputes of resource use, and local governments had limited control over powerful special interests.
 For example, the damming of rivers for mills cut off upriver towns from fisheries; logging and clearing of forest in watersheds harmed local fisheries downstream.
 In New England, many farmers became uneasy as they noticed clearing of the forest changed stream flows and a decrease in bird population which helped control insects and other pests.
 These concerns become widely known with the publication of Man and Nature (1864) by George Perkins Marsh.
 The environmental impact method of analysis is generally the main mode for determining what issues the environmental movement is involved in.
 This model is used to determine how to proceed in situations that are detrimental to the environment by choosing the way that is least damaging and has the fewest lasting implications.

 Conservation movement

 Conservation first became a national issue during the progressive era's conservation movement (1890s - 1920s).
 The early national conservation movement shifted emphasis to scientific management which favored larger enterprises and control began to shift from local governments to the states and the federal government.(Judd) Some writers credit sportsmen, hunters and fishermen with the increasing influence of the conservation movement.
 In the 1870s sportsman magazines such as American Sportsmen, Forest and Stream, and Field and Stream are seen as leading to the growth of the conservation movement.(Reiger) This conservation movement also urged the establishment of state and national parks and forests, wildlife refuges, and national monuments intended to preserve noteworthy natural features.

 Conservation groups focus primarily on an issue that's origins are rooted in general expansion.
-As Industrialization became more prominent as well as the increasing trend towards Urbanization the conservative environmental movement began.
+As industrialization became more prominent as well as the increasing trend towards urbanization the conservative environmental movement began.
 Contrary to popular belief conservation groups are not against expansion in general, instead, they are concerned with efficiency with resources and land development.